 It is difficult to put a precise cost on roof restorations as a whole because each project is so different.
 Many different factors can affect the price of roof restoration, which is why a professional inspection and quote is required for each individual case.
 In saying that however, there are some common factors which can affect how affordable it is to perform a roof restoration project.

-Factors that vary the price of a roof restoration
+Factors that vary the price & full cost of a roof restoration in Sydney

 - The type of roof.
 Your roof type is one of the most important factors that determines how expensive a roof restoration is.
 Roofs come in many different materials including pitch, metal, shingles and tiles.
 The type and quality of these materials can significantly impact the price of roof restoration, both due to the varying cost of the materials and the different labour requirements for installation and repair.